 As shown in the table, the combined average benefit for players in the IBN condition was 49, which is 17 points greater than the average PBN benefit in cases where there was at least one goal revelation (SE = 5, paired t-test t(29)=1.7, p=0.04).
 There was an insignificant 5-point difference between conditions in the combined benefit for those games in which no revelations occurred (SE = 2, paired t-test t(34) = 0.5; p = 0.28).
 This is because there was a combined advantage to players in the IBN condition when the number of revelations was greater than zero, but not when this number equalled zero.
 In addition, it turns out that this advantage is significant enough to affect players' total performance.
 Also, as shown by the table, the combined average benefit for both classes of player in all games was 72 in the IBN condition, which is 11 points greater than in the PBN condition (SE = 3, paired test t(64) = 1.60, p = 0.04).
 In total, there were more goal solicitors than goal revealers, and thus the numbers in the "combined" row do not necessarily equal the summation of "revealing" and "soliciting" players.
-Therefore, not only does revelation itself have a positive effect on players' social benefit, merely playing the IBN protocol improves the social benefit of both players compared to playing the PBN protocol.

 Table 5.1 shows that in both conditions, the relative benefit to goal solicitors from playing the IBN protocol instead of the PBN protocol is significantly less than the relative benefit to goal revealers.
-Specifically, revealers in the IBN condition increased their average benefit by 18 points, as compared to their performance in the corresponding games in the PBN condition (SE = 3, t(29) = 1.7, p = 0.04).
+Specifically, revealers in the IBN condition increased their average benefit by 18 points, as compared to their performance in the corresponding games in the PBN condition $(SE=3,\ t(29)=1.7,\ p=0.04)$.
 However, there was no significant difference in the benefit between those players that solicited goals in the IBN condition and the corresponding games in the PBN condition (both 7 points).

 Games with No Games with Goal All Games

-Goal Revelation $\mathbf{Revelation}(\mathbf{s})$
+Goal Revelation Revelation(s)

-Independent Player 19 /0 -9/-15 15/-2
+Independent Player 19 /0 -9/-15 15 /-2

 Dependent Player 49/59 56 /35 40/50